 Light therapy, which is also known as phototherapy, is a natural healing regime used to treat a variety of disorders which manifest in both the body and in the mind.
 Light therapy (phototherapy, heliotherapy) is the use of exposure to wavelengths of light which are specific to the therapy.
-This includes such sources as daylight, lasers, polychromatic polarized light, fluorescent lamps, light-emitting diodes (LED), full-spectrum light, and dichroic lamps.
-The light is used under controlled conditions as a prescription.
-Light therapy is now commonly used for a variety of conditions.
-This includes psoriasis and other skin disorders, such as epidermal conditions like jaundice in babies, eczema, acne, etc. It is also a form of treatment for sleep disorders, like circadian rhythm disorder, and psychological issues, like seasonal affective disorder (SAD).1
+This can include such sources as daylight, lasers, polychromatic polarized light, fluorescent lamps, light-emitting diodes (LED), full-spectrum light, and dichroic lamps.
+The light is used under controlled conditions, as a prescription.
+Light therapy is now commonly used for a variety of conditions, including psoriasis and other skin disorders, including epidermal conditions like jaundice in babies, eczema, acne, etc., sleep disorders, such as circadian rhythm disorder, and psychological issues, which includes the treatment of seasonal affective disorder (SAD).1

 Body Conditions Treated

-For the skin disorders, patients may be treated with the help of targeted phototherapy so that UV ray exposure does not lead to skin cancer.
+For skin disorders, patients may be treated with the help of targeted phototherapy so that UV ray exposure does not lead to skin cancer.
 Non-targeted phototherapy would be the light which is emitted from sunlight.
-Since the whole body is not put at risk, higher dosages of light can be given.
-This is the advantage of targeted light therapy.
-Thus, it allows for quick and efficient treatment of skin conditions.
+The advantage of targeted light therapy is that higher dosages of light can be given, since the whole body is not put at risk, allowing skin conditions to be treated quickly and more efficiently.
 With psoriasis, for example, UV radiation can reduce inflammatory response by suppressing the immune system.

 Neonatal jaundice is another condition that benefits from light therapy.
 It is often as simple as having the parent regularly seat their baby near a window for a prescribed amount of time or through the use of a “bili light” to allow bilirubin in the infant’s body to be excreted.
 Most cases of jaundice in infants are very easily treated primarily through the use of light therapy.